surf-visualization/blospray/readme.md

 ## Features & limitations

-### Supported scene elements and features

-BLOSPRAY is still in its early stages of development, but the following basic functionality and integration with Blender features is already available:
+BLOSPRAY is still in its early stages of development, but the following basic functionality and integration with Blender features is already available, with certain limitations :)

-Features (and remarks):
+### Features

 * Scene elements
     - Polygonal geometry, i.e. Blender meshes